Beephid/ttrpg/docs/dnd/dnd-intro.md

       This is a short overview of the character sheet.
 For a more detailed explanation, check out [Chapter 1](https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters) of the Basic Rules.
 Then... the rest of it.
 Or just play the game and learn as you go!
 There's also a silly, albeit long, video overview of the character sheet in the [Resources section](resources.md).

 **1. Character Sheet Overview:**
 A D&D character sheet is a document used to track the essential details of your player character.
-It contains various sections to record information such as your character's name, race, class, background, ability scores, skills, equipment, and more.
+It contains various sections to record information such as your character's name, species, class, background, ability scores, skills, equipment, and more.

 **2. Ability Scores:**
 Ability scores represent your character's inherent strengths and weaknesses.
 They are numerical values that determine your character's capabilities in various aspects of the game.
 D&D 5th Edition uses six ability scores: